Kirastur/HeliumBalloon/README.md

 5. Pet assignments are saved across sessions.
 7. Extrem stable because a lot of checks are implemented to make the balloons reliable.
 6. Multiworld support by using Regex for the worldname.
-8. Powerfoll API to control almost everything with function calls.
+8. Powerful API to control almost everything with function calls.
 9. Multi-Language support.
 10. This plugin does not use NMS or ProtocolLib, only plain Spigot API.
 So it is very compatible across minecraft versions.